daviddwlee84/RaspPi-Cluster/README.md

 #### Hadoop

-If you changed default hostname in fabfile.py.
-Make sure you also change in hadoop configuraiton file in ./Files.
+If you changed default hostname in `fabfile.py` or `configure.yaml`.
+Make sure you also changed the Hadoop configuraiton file in ./Files.

 ```sh
 fab install-hadoop # An one button setup for hadoop environment on all nodes!!!

 fab update-hadoop-conf # Every time you update configure file in local you can update it to all nodes at once
 ```

+(the key of Hadoop user is store in `./connection/hadoopSSH`)

 Utility function